-The reason why the relationship between the conscious Ego and the psyche can not be satisfactorily explored under the profile of the cerebral activity, lies above all in the lack, at present, of adequate information on the brain functions that determine the psychic experiences more evolved on the human level.
+The reason why the relationship between the conscious Ego and the psyche can not be satisfactorily explored under the profile of cerebral activity, lies above all in the lack, at present, of adequate information on the brain functions that determine the psyche's experiences more evolved on the human level.
 While we already have sufficient, if not exhaustive, information on the neural networks that determine sensory perceptions, reflexes and motor activities, including the linguistic ones, and on the brain structures involved in short, medium and long memory, we do not yet know how to understand the complex inner life of the conscious Ego on the basis of the functioning of the brain.
-About this topic, the currently most accredited interpretation is that the conscious Ego too is a representation determined by the complex activity of the neural networks present in the neocortex, but it has already been highlighted – in the page on consciousness and science – the difficulty of solving the problem of the existence of consciousness on the basis of only the electrochemical activities that underlie the functioning of neural networks.
-Even more difficult, in this respect, is to understand how the complex interactions between the conscious Ego and the multiplicity of psychic experiences in which it is involved could be explained by an exclusively automatic activity, even if so complex.
-In particular, as we have seen in the page on the creative function of the human mind, we can not reduce the brain's creative power, capable of designing and realizing complex formal structures that did not exist before, only to the perceptive, memorizing and motor functions that we share with other animals.
-So for now it is better to merely investigate the relations between the Ego and the psyche from the point of view of subjective conscious experience.
+About this topic, the currently most widespread interpretation is that the conscious Ego too is a representation determined by the complex activity of neural networks present in the neocortex, but I have already highlighted – in the page on consciousness and science – the difficulty of solving the problem of consciousness existence only on the basis of the electrochemical activities that underlie the functioning of neural networks.
+Even more difficult, in this respect, is to understand how the complex interactions between the conscious Ego and the multiplicity of psyche's experiences in which it is involved could be explained by an exclusively automatic activity, even if so complex.
+In particular, as we have seen in the page on the creative function of human mind, we can not reduce the brain's creative power, capable of designing and realizing complex formal structures that did not exist before, only to the perceptive, memorizing and motor functions that we share with other animals.
+So for now it is better to simply investigate the relationships between the Ego and the psyche from the point of view of subjective conscious experience.

 The involvement of the Ego by the psyche

-Every person who has lived enough can realize the difficulties encountered by the Ego in the management of the psychic nuclei that continuously involve it.
-For some people life can be compared to the crossing of a fairly calm sea, with some troubled or stormy event, but for other people the waters are almost always stormy and often the Ego verges on shipwreck.
-Out of metaphor, the effects of the Ego's involvement in psychic experiences, and the resources at its disposal to be able to cross the experience of life in a positive and sensible way, derive from the functioning of the brain, the environmental conditions, and the ability to further develop the programs acquired through socio-cultural conditioning.
+Every person who has lived enough time can realize the difficulties encountered by the Ego in the management of the psyche's nuclei that continuously involve it.
+For some people life can be compared to the crossing of a fairly calm sea, with some troubled or stormy event, but for other people the waters are almost always stormy and often the Ego is on the verge of shipwreck.
+Out of metaphor, the effects of the Ego's involvement in the psyche's experiences, and the resources at its disposal to be able to cross the experience of life in a positive and sensible way, derive from the functioning of the brain, the environmental conditions, and the ability to further develop the programs acquired through socio-cultural conditioning.
 The programs we currently have in our culture are still largely inadequate, as they tend to leave the Ego at the mercy of the psyche and take for granted its identification with the psychic instances, limiting any possibility of evolution and freedom.
-But before deepening the theme of the emancipation of the Ego with respect to the domain of the less evolved aspects of the psyche, it is important to examine the causes that have allowed the psychic nuclei to have such a power of involvement on the Ego.
+But before deepening the theme of the emancipation of the Ego with respect to the domain of the less evolved aspects of the psyche, it is important to examine the causes that have allowed the psyche's nuclei to have such a power of involvement on the Ego.

 The pleasure/pain polarity

-It is evident that a great part of the psychic nuclei that we experience is associated with a power of involvement of the Ego that takes every possible nuance between a positive extreme of maximum pleasure and happiness at a negative extreme of maximum pain and suffering.
-This polarity, which today manifests itself in association with the most diverse psychic nuclei, had an origin and an evolution far before the appearance of the first humans, since we can see how the behavior of animals is determined by primary istincts linked to the satisfaction of their needs and the drive to escape the dangers.
-Needs and dangers refer to survival, to the health of the body and to reproductive istinct.
-It would therefore seem, at least at first glance, that the pleasure/pain polarity associated with the psychic nuclei has a precise purpose such as to justify it: on closer examination, however, things are arranged in a more complex way.
-In fact, to exert their effect, the psychic nuclei must involve the human Ego through the consciousness, while the reactions and behavior of many animals may not even provide any form of consciousness: I recall again the example of very young children, whose consciousness has not yet been activated, and whose behavior expresses forms of satisfaction or pain connected to the needs of the body.
+It is evident that a great part of the psyche's nuclei that we experience is associated with a power of involvement of the Ego that takes every possible nuance between a positive extreme of maximum pleasure and happiness and a negative extreme of maximum pain and suffering.
+This polarity had an origin and evolution far before the appearance of the first humans, since we can see how the behavior of animals is determined by primary istincts linked to the satisfaction of their needs and the drive to escape the dangers.
+Needs and dangers refer to survival, to the health of the organism and to reproductive istinct.
+It would therefore seem, at least at first glance, that the pleasure/pain polarity associated with the psyche's nuclei has a precise purpose such as to justify it: on closer examination, however, things are arranged in a more complex way.
+In fact, to exert their effect, the human psyche's nuclei must involve the Ego through consciousness, while the reactions and behavior of many animals may not even provide any form of consciousness: I recall again the example of very young children, whose consciousness has not yet been activated, and whose behavior expresses forms of satisfaction or pain connected to the needs of the body.

-The acquiescence of the Ego and its subjugation to the cultural rules
+The Ego's acquiescence and its subjugation to cultural rules

-The psychic polarity pleasure/pain represents for the Ego one of the most important challenges of life, together with the mystery of death.
-The complexity of the psychic dynamics that are activated in this phase of human evolution entails that the Ego does not even receive, from the brain to which it is associated, correct information about the management of the psychic nuclei in which it is involved: the weakness of the Ego manifests itself above all towards the psychic nuclei based on illusion and deception, and in the inability to correctly evaluate the future negative consequences of choices that seem to bring immediate benefits.
-In most cases the Ego is not able to act as an active and alert counterpart to the psychic nuclei in which it is involved, but limits itself to functioning on the basis of the programs that have been transferred in its mind by the culture in which he/she lives.
+The polarity pleasure/pain represents for the Ego one of the most important challenges of life, together with the mystery of death.
+The complexity of the psyche's dynamics that are activated in this phase of human evolution entails that the Ego does not even receive, from the brain to which it is associated, correct information about the management of the nuclei in which it is involved: the Ego's weakness manifests itself above all towards the psyche's nuclei based on illusion and deception, and the inability to correctly evaluate the future negative consequences of choices that seem to bring immediate benefits.
+In most cases the Ego is not able to act as an active and alert counterpart to the psyche's nuclei in which it is involved, but limits itself to functioning on the basis of programs that have been transferred in its mind by the culture in which it lives.
 These programs can be very different from one culture to another, and also depend on the way in which the collective psyche that characterizes each culture changes over time.
-But even within a culture, programs can vary from one individual to another depending on the social role attributed to each person and the differences in the environment in which everyone lives in the various stages of his/her life.
+But even within a culture, programs can vary from one individual to another depending on the social role attributed to each person and the differences in the environment in which people live in the various stages of their life.
 As a rule this system, not particularly evolved, allows human societies to function as a whole, but also determines their crises, contradictions, dysfunctions and disruptions.
-The people who, in a more or less advanced phase of their life, try to deal intelligently with the issue of the differentiation of the Ego with respect to the less evolved psychic nuclei and of an autonomous, conscious and critical orientation of the Ego towards the psyche, are a definite minority.
+The people who, in a more or less advanced phase of their life, try to deal intelligently with the issue of the Ego's differentiation with respect to the less evolved nuclei, so that it can assume an autonomous, conscious and critical orientation towards its own psyche, are just a minority.

-The liberation of the Ego from the subjection to the psychic nuclei
+The liberation of the Ego from the subjection to the psyche's dynamics

-It should however be recognized that the Ego is not in the position to judge or criticize the manifestations and purposes of those psychic processes which – for better or worse – have determined and determine what is considered an evolutionary progress of mankind (as can not criticize or condemn Nature as a whole), because it lacks the necessary knowledge for a correct evaluation of the general plan.
+It should however be recognized that the Ego is not in the position to judge or criticize the manifestations and purposes of those processes of the psyche which – for better or for worse – have determined and determine what is considered an evolutionary progress of humankind (as can not criticize or condemn nature as a whole), because it lacks the necessary knowledge for a correct evaluation of the general plan.
 Criticism can only be directed towards those single elements of the plan, which are contradictory or conflicting with respect to other elements.
-The attitude of critical evaluation by the Ego towards programs of psychic origin that determine its subjection to the rules of a certain socio-cultural system (rules that almost always become effective through the activation of psychic nuclei connected to pleasure/pain polarity) requires the adoption of particular strategies aimed at avoiding situations too critical for the Ego itself.
-In history, however, conditions have always occurred (and still occur) in which the Ego – to keep itself consistent with its critical position – has faced every kind of suffering, and even death.
-In such situations, only a stoic detachment from the psychic manifestations of suffering can make the Ego strong enough to endure inner conditioning.
+The attitude of critical evaluation by the Ego towards the programs originating from the psyche that determine its subjection to the rules of a certain socio-cultural system (rules that almost always become effective through the activation of nuclei connected to the pleasure/pain polarity) requires the adoption of particular strategies aimed at avoiding situations too critical for the Ego itself.
+In history, however, conditions have always occurred (and still occur) in which the Ego – to remain consistent with its critical position – has faced every kind of suffering, and even death.
+In such situations, only a stoic detachment from the manifestations of suffering can make the Ego strong enough to endure inner conditioning.

-In some cultures, auxiliary techniques for the liberation of the Ego from socio-cultural conditioning and the pleasure/pain psychic polarity have been elaborated and spread.
+In some cultures, auxiliary techniques for the liberation of the Ego from socio-cultural conditioning and the pleasure/pain polarity of the psyche have been elaborated and spread.
 These techniques do not involve suicide, even if some cultural deviations can lead to the theorization of the freeing of the Ego (considered as soul or spirit) from the prison of the body, through forms of ritual suicide.
-In their historical development – as in classical yoga or in some forms of monastic asceticism – these practices require a renunciation of the world, put into effect by subtracting the body from the roles and activities recognized and encouraged by our social culture.
+In their historical development – as in classical yoga or in some forms of monastic asceticism – these practices require a renunciation of the world, implemented by removing the organism from the roles and activities recognized and encouraged by our social culture.
 Moreover, even if suicide is not actively practiced, the liberation from the fear of death is pursued, which produces an attitude of indifference towards death itself.
-These techniques therefore entail a fortification of the conscious Ego, which can thus escape the subjection to the natural and social functioning programs.
+These techniques therefore entail a training of the conscious Ego, which can thus escape subjection to the natural and social functioning programs.
 Some less drastic forms of such practices allow forms of participation in social activities, as long as the Ego can remain free from the subjection to the pleasure/pain polarity.